 The Summer My Father Was Ten by Pat Brisson

-I love this book for upper elementary students because they are able to relate to the plot.
+I love this upper elementary picture book because these students are able to relate to the plot.
 In the story, a boy gets carried away with his friends during a baseball game, and ends up ruining an older man’s garden.
 He feels terrible afterward, and works hard each spring to help the man rebuild it.
 It is a great story to show rising action and character change.